 No it does not.
 The PAB is an application framework which provides DApp developers with an extra interface for running smart-contracts on Cardano; Ogmios is not a DApp, nor does it require any DApp functionality.
 Ogmios does however require a full cardano-node to work for it is merely an interface on top of it.

 Yes.
 The easiest way is probably by using a reverse-proxy like NGINX to also promote the WebSocket connection to a secure connection.
 A more interesting question however is: should you?
 Ogmios is an interface for the so-called local client protocols which are, by design, intended to be used in a local setup: where Ogmios and cardano-node are on the same host.
 It would be ill-advised to expose the server to many clients without any restriction as each client can drain a quite large amount of resources from the local node.
-Rather, Ogmios ought to be used in a backend stack for a service which requires an access to the blockchain.
+This is however totally acceptable in a controlled environment, where for example, your own stack would leverage a single Ogmios instance to power few remote services.

 Ogmios is an open-source project which is being worked on in small steps when time allows.
 Its development started in 2020 and it has undergone several updates and iterations.
 We’ve got a mad passion for software quality and we put extensive efforts into making Ogmios of the highest quality.
 The server follows a well-known architecture and abides by battle-tested Haskell coding practices.
 As it should, Ogmios is of course deeply tested at several levels via continuous integration1.